theme2site/t2s-store-locator/readme.txt

 5. Go to menu: Go to menu: Setting –> Permalinks, setup common settings and save.
 6. Go to menu: Store –> Add Store, add your stores and save.
 7. Copy and paste shortcode [T2S_StoreLocator] into any Page or Post and view page for map output.
+8. Copy and paste shortcode [T2S_StoreLocator_Only_Map] into any Page or Post and view page for map output.

 That’s it.
 You’re ready to go!